Short breaks statement – new legislation

 If a child with an education, health and care plan is getting short breaks, then the details must be set out in the plan.

 Every local authority must publish a 'local offer' setting out what support services are available to families.
+Our local offer is called the SEND information hub.

 The Care Act 2014